-The Czechoslovak Society of Arts and Sciences – Washington, DC
+The Czechoslovak Society of Arts and Sciences – Washington DC Chapter

 The Six Minute Challenge

-Come and join a group of interesting indviduals living in the Greater Washington DC Area linked by origin or the nature of their work to the Czech and Slovak Republics.
-A panel of six professionals and one team of high school students will each have six minutes to present their work/projects to a listening audience.
-Attending guests can then participate in a Q&A session and later have the opportunity to network during a reception where one can enjoy a selection of Czech wine and beer as well as delicious food prepared by the Embassy’s Master Chef.
+Come and join a group of interesting individuals living in the Greater Washington DC Area linked by origin or the nature of their work to the Czech and Slovak Republics.
+A panel of four individuals and one team of two will each have six minutes to present their work/projects to a listening audience.
+Attending guests can then participate in a Q&A session and later have the opportunity to network during a reception where one can enjoy a selection of Slovak food prepared by the Embassy’s Master Chef.
 Tickets are free of charge.
-All that we ask is that if you RSVP but realize you cannot attend, please cancel your registration on Eventbrite by May 31st so that others may reserve your ticket.
-The RSVP deadline for this event is June 4th, 2017.
+Please RSVP by November 10th, 2017.

 Antonín Bartoš received his Bachelor and Masters of Science degrees in 1968 and 1972, respectively, with an emphasis in electro-physics.
 His past work was in electromagnetics (including a patent for ship protection against anti-ship cruise missiles), ultrasonic material characterization, communications and speech processing in extremely noisy environments.
 In addition to the current work, Bartoš and Jeřábek have also collaborated on an industrial ultrasonic-based system for Weyerhaeuser (monitoring wood product quality-assurance), which was presented in Prague at the International Conference for Speech and Signal Processing in 2011.
 A superset, of the current speech processing work presented today, has been submitted for publication, and is an example of Czech-USA collaboration in speech processing research, with other contributors from the US DoD and the Naval Research Laboratory, the Brno University of Technology and Phonexia Ltd., also in Brno.